ovidiuuus/pywrkshop/README.md

 This project containt the notebooks and python scripts from the work on ThePythonWorkshop from Packt Publishing.

+Added a change to commit from Azure Notebook.

 Key Features

     Ideal for the Python beginner who is getting started for the first time